annacerbaro/Optimization-BCGD-Semi-Supervised/README.txt

 - Block Coordinate Gradient Descent with Gauss-Southwell rule:
   - with different fixed learning rates

+Lastly, we applied the developed models on a real public dataset (Banknote authentication dataset) achieving an oustanding accuracy of 92% with all the optimization algorithms.

 Cerbaro  Anna	2087619
 d'Addario 	Alessia	2086506